mozillascience/studyGroup/CONTRIBUTING.md

 programming language or package.

 **Code**: This is the main thing that should be emphasized.
-How the code is used, it's specific applications, and it's meaning should be the entire focus of the lesson.
+How the code is used, its specific applications, and its meaning should be the entire focus of the lesson.
 Here are some tips:

 - Keep the code as *simple* as possible while still covering the concept.
 The